archesproject/arches/docker/Readme.md

-## Getting Started
+## Quick start
-1. Create your new project folder, preferably one managed by a version control system such as Git.
+1. Create a new folder for your custom Arches code, preferably one managed by a version control system such as Git.

 2. Copy [docker-compose.yml](../docker-compose.yml) from the root of the official Arches repository to the root of your project folder.

-3. Run Arches.
+3. Download the latest Docker image of Arches.
 Navigate to the folder you placed `docker-compose.yml` in and type:
+  `docker-compose pull`

+4. Run Arches:
   `docker-compose up`

+Your Arches app can now be reached by going to `localhost:8000` in your browser.

 ## Commands
 The following commands can be used: